MVGE-lab/shannon-enthropy-calculator/README.md

 shannon-enthropy-calculator
 ===========================

-Python script for calculating of Shannon enthropy value using multiple sequence alignment in fasta format.
+Python script for calculating of Shannon enthropy value using multiple sequence alignment in FASTA format.
 Produces Tab-delimited list of Shannon enthropy of sequence alignment positions.
-If you have Matplotlib installed you can uncomment corresponding lines in the script.
+For using this tool you must have Matplotlib installed.

 USAGE: